 Tucker Carlson is leaving Fox News, network announces

-Washington — Fox News Media and Tucker Carlson have decided to part ways, the network announced in a statement Monday.
+Washington — Fox News Media and Tucker Carlson have decided to part ways, the network announced in a statement Monday, a seismic shake-up in the cable news world given Carlson's status as the network's most-watched anchor.

 "FOX News Media and Tucker Carlson have agreed to part ways.
 We thank him for his service to the network as a host and prior to that as a contributor," Fox News said in a statement.